h365chen/socassess/docs/src/feedback.md

         'test_it::test_query::failed',
         'test_it::test_query_flipped::passed',
     ]): {
         'feedback': 'Oops!
 Your query returns incorrect results.
-Remember you can always contact the instructor team if you have spent too much time figuring it out on your own.'
+Remember, you can always contact the instructor team if you have spent too much time figuring it out on your own.'
     },
 ```

 ## Human Feedback

-Given the above pre-coded feedback messages, is it possible that the test case
+Given the above pre-coded feedback messages, is it possible for the test case
-outcomes do not fall into any of them?
-Apparently it is a yes.
-For example, both
+outcomes to fall outside these categories?
+Yes, for instance, both `test_query`
-`test_query` and `test_query_flipped` can fail at the same time due to, say,
+and `test_query_flipped` might fail simultaneously due to a database connection
-database connection issues.
-These feedback messages have not covered that
-situation.
+issue, a scenario not covered by the existing feedback messages.

-When there is no automated feedback message can be provided, socassess will seek
+When no automated feedback can be provided, socassess will seek human feedback.
-human feedback.
-Currently, it can send emails to instructors, where the content
+Currently, it can send emails to instructors, with customizable content.
-can be customized.